NicholasDollick/JavaChat/README.md

      <Longitude>

 ### **P2PChatService**
 Includes both host and client sources.
-In order to connect, the port number in *Server* must be changed, and the IP in either *clientTest* or *customUser* to reflect correct values.
+In order to connect, the port number in *Server* must be changed, along with the IP in either *clientTest* or *customUser* to reflect correct values.
 Functionality being workede on:
 ```
 Account Creation and Log-In systems.
 Imporved UI